 It may be the smallest Andean nation, but Ecuador is anything but boring.

-Yes, it is primarily known for the Galapagos Islands, but is also chalk full of impressive historical legacy, markets, mind-blowing biodiversity and stunning architecture as well as being the home to the centre of the world!
+Yes, it is primarily known for the Galapagos Islands, but is also chock-full of impressive historical legacy, markets, mind-blowing biodiversity and stunning architecture as well as being the home to the centre of the world!

-From catching epic waves in Montañita to exploring the lush greenery of the Bellavista Cloud Forest reserve, Ecuador teems with life, all of which is easily reached from the country’s equally spectacular capital,
+From catching epic waves in Montañita to exploring the lush greenery of the Bellavista Cloud Forest Reserve, Ecuador teems with life, all of which is easily reached from the country’s equally spectacular capital, Quito.

 - Ecuadorian power voltage is 110/120 V 60 Hz; Power sockets A & B